mattyoung101/musicvis3d/paper/major.typ

 == Initialisation
 SDL and glad are used to initialise the system platform.
-SDL is used to create the window, manage the audio context, and load the GL driver. glad is the OpenGL loader which allows the actual interfacing with the GL driver.
+SDL is used to create the window, manage the audio context, and load the GL driver. glad is the OpenGL loader which provides the function and constant definitions from the OpenGL specification.

+At startup, the application is passed the path to the data directory and the name of the song to display.
+Once platform initialisation is complete, the FLAC audio is decoded using the dr_flac library, and the Cap'n Proto spectrum data is decoded using the C++ Cap'n Proto library.
+This is stored in the `cosc::SongData` class, which also handles mixing the audio into the SDL audio stream using `cosc::SongData::mixAudio`.
+The `mixAudio` routine also handles resampling using the SDL `AudioStream` API.

 One particularly important note to make regarding platform initialisation is the audio stream.
-For a music visualisation application, it's very important that the on-screen graphics are precisely synced to the audio being played.
-This means that a low-latency audio stream is required, one that is equal or smaller to the spectral data block size.
-I achieve this by using SDL's newer audio APIs, which allow resampling based on the platform audio driver's selection of what it believes is the best format.
+For a music visualisation application, it's important that the on-screen graphics are precisely synchronised to the audio being played.
+This means that a low-latency audio stream is required, or in other words, an audio stream where the number of samples submitted to the audio driver per callback is less than or equal to the spectral data block size.
+I achieve this by using SDL's new audio APIs, which allow resampling based on the platform audio driver's selection of what it believes is the best format.
 In the code, we request a particular low sampling rate using `SDL_AudioSpec`, but allow SDL to change the actual underlying datatype if it desires.

-At startup, the application is passed the path to the data directory and the name of the song to display.
-Once platform initialisation is complete, the FLAC audio is decoded using the dr_flac library, and the Cap'n Proto spectrum data is decoded using the C++ Cap'n Proto library.
-This is stored in the `cosc::SongData` class, which also handles mixing the audio into the SDL audio stream using `cosc::SongData::mixAudio`, which also handles resampling using SDL.
+For example, while dr_flac uses signed 32-bit ints, SDL may prefer to resample to floats on some audio drivers.

 == Transforming and rendering bars
-Each frame, we query the `cosc::SongData` to figure out which spectrum block we are in, and use that to query the heights of all the bars from the decoded Cap'n Proto document.
+Each frame, we query the `cosc::SongData` to figure out which spectrum block we are currently playing, and use that to query the heights of all the bars from the decoded Cap'n Proto document.
 The heights are a `uint8_t`, so range from 0 to 255 inclusive.
 These are remapped to a float based on a configurable minimum and maximum height.

 The spectrum itself simply consists of $N$ unit cubes.
 The cubes are transformed by means of a transformation